OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/linear/scipy_iter_solver.rst

 Here, we add a Gauss-Seidel preconditioner to a problem that contains two subgroups, each with an implicit component that implements a quadratic equation.
 These are solved together by a Newton solver at the top.
 The goal of the preconditioner here is to solve the smaller linear systems for the quadratic components independently, and use that solution to precondition the full system solution.
-This is accomplished by setting up the linear solver hiearchy so that the preconditioner is `LinearBlockGS` and the subsytems `sub1` and `sub2` contain a `DirectSolver`. will call the DirectSolver to solve the "g1" and "g2" subgroups.
+This is accomplished by setting up the linear solver hierarchy so that the preconditioner is `LinearBlockGS` and the subsytems `sub1` and `sub2` contain a `DirectSolver`.

-Note that the number of
-GMRES iterations is lower when using the preconditioner.
+Note that the number of GMRES iterations is lower when using the preconditioner.

 .. embed-code::
     openmdao.solvers.linear.tests.test_scipy_iter_solver.TestScipyKrylovFeature.test_specify_precon